nextstrain/cli/doc/commands/index.rst

 .. option:: update

-    Update a runtime.
+    Update a pathogen or runtime.
 See :doc:`/commands/update`.

 .. option:: setup

-    Set up a runtime.
+    Set up a pathogen or runtime.
 See :doc:`/commands/setup`.

 .. option:: check-setup